 No public market currently exists for our ordinary shares.
-The initial public offering price is expected to be between \$16.00 and \$18.00 per ordinary share.
+The initial public offering price is \$18.00 per ordinary share.

-We have applied to list our ordinary shares on The Nasdaq Global Market under the symbol "NNOX."
+Our ordinary shares have been approved for listing on The Nasdaq Global Market under the symbol "NNOX."

 We are an "emerging growth company," as defined in the Jumpstart Our Business Startups Act of 2012 and will be subject to reduced public company reporting requirements.
 See "Prospectus Summary-Implications of Being an Emerging Growth Company and a Foreign Private Issuer."